 Many Service personnel posted abroad will be have access to BFBS TV and Radio services automatically when moving into their accommodation.
 The list below covers the larger deployments, but it is not exhaustive and BFBS TV services are available in far more locations than can be listed here.

-Germany : All married quarters and single living accommodation will receive BFBS TV through a local cable TV system or via a Direct To Home (DTH) satellite system for more information contact your Welfare Officer or contact BFBS Germany directly on +49 5241 236163.
+All married quarters and single living accommodation will receive BFBS TV through a local cable TV system or via a Direct To Home (DTH) satellite system.
+For more information contact your Welfare Officer or contact BFBS Germany directly on +49 5254 8044100.

-Cyprus : All married quarters and single living accommodation will receive BFBS TV through a Direct To Home (DTH) satellite system, for more information contact your Welfare Officer or contact BFBS Cyprus directly on +357 2527 8518.
+All married quarters and single living accommodation will receive BFBS TV through a Direct To Home (DTH) satellite system For more information contact your Welfare Officer or contact BFBS Cyprus directly on +357 2527 8518.

-Gibraltar : All married quarters and single living accommodation will receive BFBS TV through a digital cable TV system, for more information contact your Welfare Officer or contact BFBS Gibraltar directly on +350 200 55389.
+All married quarters and single living accommodation will receive BFBS TV through a digital cable TV system.
+For more information contact your Welfare Officer or contact BFBS Gibraltar directly on +350 200 55389.

-Canada : All married quarters and single living accommodation at Suffield will receive BFBS TV through a digital cable TV system, for more information contact your Welfare Officer or contact BFBS Canada directly on +1 403 544 4104.
+All married quarters and single living accommodation at Ralstone will receive BFBS TV through a digital cable TV system.
+For more information contact your Welfare Officer or contact BFBS Canada directly on +1 403 544 4104.

-Falkland Islands : All married quarters and single living accommodation at Suffield will receive BFBS TV through digital TV transmissions or Direct To Home (DTH) satellite system, for more information contact your Welfare Officer or contact BFBS Falkland Islands on +500 733 15.
+All married quarters and single living accommodation at MPC will receive BFBS TV through digital TV transmissions or Direct To Home (DTH) satellite system.
+For more information contact your Welfare Officer or contact BFBS Falkland Islands on +500 733 15.

-Kenya : All married quarters are able to receive BFBS TV through Direct To Home (DTH) satellite system, for more information contact your Welfare Officer or contact BFBS Service Desk on +44 1494 878100.
+All married quarters are able to receive BFBS TV through Direct To Home (DTH) satellite system.
+For more information contact your Welfare Officer or contact BFBS Service Desk on +44 203 750 4567.

-Brunei : BFBS TV is available in certain areas, for more information contact your Welfare Officer or contact BFBS Bruneu on +673 322 3424
+BFBS TV is available in certain Seria and Mumong via BFBS set top box.
+For more information contact your Welfare Officer or contact BFBS Brunei on +673 322 3424

-Nepal : BFBS TV is available in certain areas, for more information contact your Welfare Officer or contact BFBS Service Desk on +44 1494 878100.
+BFBS TV is available in BGK, Kathmandu hirings and BGP via BFBS set top boxes.
+For more information contact your Welfare Officer or contact BFBS Service Desk on +44 203 750 4567.

-BIOT, Diego Garcia : BFBS TV is available in certain areas, for more information contact your Welfare Officer or contact BFBS Service Desk on +44 1494 878100.
+BFBS TV is available in all areas via digital TV transmissions.
+For more information contact your Welfare Officer or contact BFBS Service Desk on +44 203 750 4567.

-Operational Deployments : BFBS TV is available in most areas, for more information contact your Welfare Officer or contact BFBS Service Desk on +44 1494 878100.
+BFBS TV is available in most areas.
+For more information contact your Welfare Officer or contact BFBS Service Desk on +44 203 750 4567.

 What is BFBS TV and Radio